EmbarkStudios/k8s-buildkite-plugin/README.md

 Optionally mount an existing [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) used as backing storage for the build.

+### `git-mirrors-host-path` (optional, string)

+Optionally mount a [host path](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) to be used as [git-mirrors](https://forum.buildkite.community/t/shared-git-repository-checkouts-in-the-agent/443) path.
+This enables multiple pipelines to share a single git repository.

+Should be used with some care, since the actual storage used is outside the control of Kubernetes itself.

+Example: `/var/lib/buildkite/builds`

 ### `workdir` (optional, string)

 Override the working directory to run the command in, inside the container.
 The default is the build directory where the buildkite bootstrap and git checkout runs.